KathmanduLivingLabs/kathmandulivinglabs.github.io/_posts/2018-04-25-making-boundaries-pop.md

 In this post, I am going to walk you through a series of steps that will allow you to clip the standard OSM tilelayer based on a geographic boundary.

+### So what are we doing again?
-Before we begin, here is an image that showcases what we are trying to achieve by the end of this tutorial.
+Here is an image that showcases what we are trying to achieve by the end of this tutorial.

 ![]({{ "/assets/img/boundary.png" | absolute_url }})
 *Notice how areas outside the city has a reduced opacity, allowing us to draw the user’s attention to all of the content inside the boundary.*

+### Before we begin

+This tutorial assumes a basic understanding of [LeafletJS]("http://leafletjs.com/") and its API.
+If you are not familiar with this framework, I urge you to go through its well curated collection of  [tutorials]("http://leafletjs.com/examples.html") and [API reference documentation.]("http://leafletjs.com/reference-1.3.0.html").

+I have also uploaded all of the resources used for this tutorial in the form of a github gist.
+You can view the code [here]("#")

+### So let's get going.

 For the purposes of this tutorial, we will be a GeoJSON file that contains the boundary for Neelakantha Municipality, Dhading.
-If you don't understand what that means just yet, there's no need to worry, just follow along and we'll have you ramped up in not time.

-### Understanding leaflet.

-This section is written for users who have no familiarity with Leaflet.
-If you already have a basic understanding of what LeafletJS is and what it does feel free to skip this section.

-### Basic Principle

-Regardless of whether you;re using Leaflet or any other framework (MapboxGL, for example), the basic idea is to add an additional layer in the map, which would be a difference between the GeoJSON and the map’s bounding box, and play with the opacity of these two layers to achieve the desired effect.